Totalus/WebDataFetcher/Readme.md

 - SimpleEval : Resolves a math operation on one or multiple numeric fiels (`[fieldName] + [fieldName]`)
 - Scrape : Scrape the value as HTML, output the json result
 - sed : Équivalent of `sed` command line tool
+- Dedupe : Remove duplicate enties in an array of data if specified field values match

 # TODO